1. Definitions used in these terms and interpretation provisions

 6.4 Readers are responsible for Content being used by or issued personally to them.

-6.5 Readers shall not use Content for any commercial purposes unless expressly prior authorised in writing by the Library and then subject to such further terms as the Library may reasonably require.
+6.5 Readers shall not re-use Content for any commercial purposes unless expressly prior authorised in writing by the Library and then subject to such further terms as the Library may reasonably require.

-6.6 Readers shall comply with any notified, displayed or reasonably apparent terms applicable to the use of any Content including without limit eresource, which terms may be prescribed by third parties interested in such Content.
+6.6 Readers shall comply with any notified, displayed or reasonably apparent terms applicable to the use of any Content including without limit eresource, and including such terms as may be prescribed by the relevant rights holder(s) interested in such Content.